January 28, 2013

-We realized that the materials we produced for parents might be adapted for students.
-The YouTube video we've embedded here includes clips of student talking about the habits we highlight: managing stress, self-control, motivation, persistence, curiosity, resourcefulness, and self-confidence.
-The 11-min. video is intended to prompt discussion among students, with many places to pause and reflect.
+Two years ago, WKCD produced an 11-minute video for middle and high school students that includes clips of student talking about critical social and emotional skills: managing stress, self-control, motivation, persistence, curiosity, resourcefulness, and self-confidence.
+The video is intended to prompt discussion among students, with many places to pause and reflect.
+We are posting it again because we believe it merits a fresh look.

 Winning Habits: Strengths for School—and Life